For our most recent news on the RPZ please go to our dedicated RPZ page

 We have had some success getting Virgin Media to either repair or replace their broken cable boxes.
 Six, so far.
 These before and after pictures are from Kildonnan Drive and Exeter Drive.

-If you want to report a broken Virgin Media box you can do so here (registration required).
+If you want to report a broken Virgin Media box you can do so on this Virgin Media Community Forum (registration required).

 White lines have been appearing on corners around Thornwood.
 Since last January it has been an offence to parked at dropped kerbs and cars are being ticketed.
 Most dropped kerbs in Thornwood are at the corners.
 We asked for markings to make things clearer for drivers.